Recovery Wheel |

 by Renee Bledsoe

-The Medicine Wheel is the keeper of
+The wheel is the keeper of

 the portal of all that is.
 It is all things and yet it is nothing.
 It